Datamuseum-DK/AutoArchaeologist/docs/source/programmers-guide/data_model.rst

 * Has a single unique sequential ordering of its octets
 * Has a unique identifier (SHA256 of the unique sequential ordering)
-* May be composed of records with may have keys (for instance cylinder/head/sector triplets)
+* May be a concatenation of records
 * May be a top-level artifact (= The files provided as input)

 Relationships: